Refrigerator Freezing Everything? Here’s How to Stop It

 The Thermostat Is Set Too High

-This is an easy one and should be the first thing checked.
+This is an easy one, and you’ve probably already tried this but some people might not have!
 If your thermostat is set too high, your fridge will naturally run colder than you probably need.

 The reason this is a common problem is because it is easy for people to forget how often they may adjust their thermostat.